SociallyIneptWeeb/AICoverGen/README.md

 ![](images/webui_generate.png?raw=true)

-Ultimate RVC is under constant development and testing, but you can try it out right now on both local and colab!
+Ultimate RVC is under constant development and testing, but you can try it out right locally!

 ## Changelog